Evan8456/Draw-It/README.md

 We also use digital ocean droplets monitoring to see if its related to resource bottlenecking or something on digital ocean's side.
 For example if digital ocean servers are down.

-## Challenges

-1. One of the most challenging parts of our project was learning how to design a functional front end using react.
-Since most of our team was new react, it was hard for us to get used to it.
-However, in time and with practice, we were able to get the hang of it.
-2. The second most challenging part of our project was learning how to design a backend that serves Graphql.
-Prior the the project, all of our team only had experience using REST.
-For things such as authentication, learning how to perform these actions using graphql was very dificult, however, with practice. we were able to figure it out.
-3. Finally, the third most challenging part of the project was deploying our web app and subsequently fixing any bugs found on the deployed webapp.
-An example of this would be when we had to migrate to https and having to fixed out backend code to support this change on the production side.

 ## Contributors

    [Evan Ng](https://github.com/Evan8456):